 The best roasted vegetables for toddlers and babies are ones that cook up a sweet, and soft, yet sturdy enough to be great finger foods.
 They are such an easy way to prepare vegetables for toddlers because the method is so quick and easy.

-The best roasted vegetables include broccoli, carrots, cauliflower, zucchini, squash, sweet potatoes, potatoes, peppers, and Brussels sprouts, though you can really experiment with anything your kids love.
+The best roasted vegetables for kids, in my opinion, include broccoli, carrots, cauliflower, zucchini, squash, sweet potatoes, potatoes, peppers, and Brussels sprouts, though you can really experiment with anything your kids love.
 This is a super easy side to go with any toddler dinner.

 If your baby or toddler has a hard time with any roasted vegetables, cut them into very small pieces, rather than offering a full carrot stick or potato wedge, for example.
 This will give them the chance to chew instead of pushing a big chunk of food into their mouths.
 And it will make it much easier for them to actually eat the vegetable.